Childhood Immunization Initiative

 Yet today, nearly a third of children in Washington state miss one or more recommended vaccinations.
 Health care providers, parents, teachers, and children's health advocates now fear that declining immunization rates have put our children and our communities at risk — from diseases that, not long ago, had been practically stamped out.

+With your help, we can help prevent the spread of contagious diseases.
 Since 2009, donors to the Group Health Foundation have made the Childhood Immunization Initiative a reality, immunizing kids across the state and raising awareness among parents about the importance of vaccinating our kids and communities.

 Increasing Access to Vaccines